A bill to create opportunities for women in the aviation industry.

 Length: 5 pages

-This bill was introduced on December 18, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 18, 2017, in a previous session of Congress, but it did not receive a vote.

 Ordered Reported — Apr 12, 2018